 Large-Scale, Integrated Network of Diversified Assets in Strategic Locations.
-We operate an integrated network of natural gas, NGL, crude oil and refined products midstream infrastructure within the United States.
+We operate an integrated network of natural gas, NGL, crude oil and refined products midstream infrastructure within the United States, Canada and in the Gulf of Mexico.

-Our operations also include domestic crude oil, petrochemical and refined products pipelines, offshore platform services and marine transportation assets.
-Our integrated network of assets are strategically located to serve the major domestic supply basins and product storage hubs as well as international markets.
+Our operations include natural gas, NGL, crude oil, petrochemical and refined products pipelines, offshore platform services and marine transportation assets.
+Our integrated network of assets are strategically located to serve the major domestic supply basins and product storage hubs as well as international customers.
 We believe that our presence in these markets provides us access to natural gas, crude oil, NGL, petrochemical and refined products volumes, anticipated demand growth and business expansion opportunities.